 - Google penalty recovery, including backlink analysis for both algorithmic and manual penalties

 - optimization of your social media strategy and processes for SEO

 - rich content strategies, including search-optimized photo galleries, Google Maps API, embedded video, etc.

 - XML sitemaps

 - Yoast WordPress SEO plugin configuration

 - semantic markup via schema.org

-You should not come to me for fashion advice.
-I like Hawaiian shirts way too much.
+You should not come to Michael for fashion advice.
+He likes Hawaiian shirts way too much.

-I’m an Associate at Moz, writing articles for their main blog, and answering questions from the Moz members in their Q&A section.
-In August 2010, I joined the board of SEMpdx, Portland’s search marketing organization, which puts on monthly search marketing educational events as well as the annual SearchFest conference.
+Michael is an Associate at Moz, occasionally writing articles for their main blog (including a Whiteboard Friday session) and answering questions from the Moz members in their Q&A section.
+He’s a past board member of SEMpdx, Portland’s search marketing organization, which puts on monthly search marketing educational events as well as the annual Engage conference (aka SearchFest).

 Michael currently lives in Bend, in beautiful Central Oregon, with my fianceé and our three children.